sydney-machine-learning/COVID19-antivaccine-sentimentanalysis/README.md

-# vaccine sentiment classification using LSTM model and Glove Embeddings
+# vaccine sentiment classification using BERT model and Glove Embeddings